softwareguru/airflowsummit-website/content/dei.md

 <br>

+### What should you do in case of a CoC violation during the event?

+Report it to a staff member (Airflow Summit t-shirt or staff at the registration desk), and we will help you.
+The violation of the CoC has zero tolerance.

 We are still working on this list but we are happy of keep adding to it, if you have any suggestion or comment, please contact us at mara@sg.com.mx